Putnam-Lab/Lab_Management/Lab_Resources/Equipment_Protocols/Respirometry_Protocol/SDR-Respirometry-Protocol.md

 11. Rinse the top and bottom of each coverslip with DI water and then <70% Ethanol and place on a kimwipe to dry.
 12. After all supplies have been dried, put them back in their respective cases.
 13. **keep the spots covered to reduce light effects**

+### PI curves under different temperatures

+This section details the protocol for performing photosynthetic irradiance curves under different temperatures.
+In *M. capitata* 2023 experiments, AH and JA performed several PI curves (dark respiration, low light, medium light, high light, light-enhanced respiration) at different temperatures (27, 30, 33, and 36°C).

+1. Follow the steps outlined above for initial set-up.
+2. Set the incubator to the desired temperature for measurements.
+3. Set the light levels for low, medium and high light.
+In *M. capitata* 2023 experiments, AH and JA set low light at 50 PAR (5% on AI light app), medium light at 100 PAR (8% on AI light app), and high light at 500 PAR (26% on AI light app).
+Use the apogee to get precise PAR readings.
+4. Perform a one-point calibration as detailed above. **Important**: perform a calibration at every temperature!!!
+This will ensure the plate is calibrated at the proper temperature for measurements.
+5. Gather the larvae and incubate them in the dark for 20-30 minutes.
+The first measurement will be of dark respiration, so be sure to acclimate them to darkness before running.
+6. Load the larvae in the plates as detailed above.
+Make sure to have plate maps prepared beforehand with a sufficient number of replicates and blanks.
+After the larvae are loaded into the plates, incubate the plates in the dark for 5 minutes.
+7. Load the plates onto the SDR in the incubators set to the desired temperatures.
+The first run will be dark respiration, so the lights will be off.
+Once both plates are on the SDR in the correct positions, start the SDR program.
+Let the program measure for 15-20 minutes.
+8. Once the dark respiration run is done, pause the program.
+Turn the lights on to 50 PAR and resume the program.
+9. Repeat these steps for 100 PAR, 500 PAR and light-enhanced respiration (0 PAR).
+10. Export measurements once 02 measurements for all light levels have been collected at a specific temperature.
+11. Repeat for each temperature. **Important**: perform a calibration at every temperature!!!
+This will ensure the plate is calibrated at the proper temperature for measurements.
+12. Follow the steps outlined above for take down and clean up.

+### Thermal performance curves

+This section details the protocol for performing thermal performance curves (TPCs).
+In *M. capitata* 2023 experiments, AH and JA performed TPCs under 10, 15, 24, 28, 29, 32, 36, 39, and 40°C in the dark.

+1. Follow the steps outlined above for initial set-up.
+These measurements will be taken in the dark, so there is no need to set light levels.
+2. Set the incubator to the desired temperature for measurements.
+3. Perform a one-point calibration as detailed above. **Important**: perform a calibration at every temperature!!!
+This will ensure the plate is calibrated at the proper temperature for measurements.
+4. Gather the larvae and incubate them in the dark for 20-30 minutes.
+Load the larvae in the plates as detailed above.
+Make sure to have plate maps prepared beforehand with a sufficient number of replicates and blanks.
+After the larvae are loaded into the plates, incubate the plates in the dark for 5 minutes.
+5. Load the plates onto the SDR in the incubators set to the desired temperatures.
+Start the run on the program and let the program run for 15-20 minutes.
+6. Stop the program and export the data.
+7. Remove the plates and clean them, making sure to remove all larvae.
+Turn the incubators to the next TPC temperature.
+8. Once the incubators have reached the next temperature, re-calibrate each plate at that temperature. **Important**: perform a calibration at every temperature!!!
+This will ensure the plate is calibrated at the proper temperature for measurements.
+9. Re-load the plate with fresh larvae, put the plate on the SDR and begin measurements.
+10. Repeat these steps for each temperature.
+11. Follow the steps outlined above for take down and clean up.